There are no laws that prohibit bonfires, but there are laws around the problems they may cause and the burning of certain materials.

 There are no restrictions on when you can or cannot have a bonfire.
 However, you shouldn't cause a smoke nuisance to anyone.

 In warm weather, windows may be left open and people may be enjoying their gardens well into the evening period.
 You should always respect the reasonable wishes of your neighbours.

 If you intend to use a bonfire to dispose of garden waste, consider the alternatives:

 You can reduce the effects caused by bonfires by following this advice.

+You should also ensure the flue is of sufficient height to achieve adequate smoke dispersion.
 It is recommended that wood burning stoves (or any appliances burning solid fuel) do not have a cap or cowl on the discharge end of the flue that impedes the upward vertical flow of emissions from the flue.
 This causes the smoke to flow back down to the ground (down-wash) and increases the likelihood of causing annoyance to your neighbours.